 The second approach to including a sitemap is designed with search engine bots in mind.
 One of the most important things a search engine bot will be looking for is a link to your XML Sitemap.
 Your sitemap is a file that contains URLs and information of the pages and media files you consider most important on your site.
 According to Google, search engines use this file to better crawl websites, particularly large and content-rich sites.
 That’s why providing a link to this file in your footer is considered a best practice for SEO.

-Envoy, for example, adds some branding right below its logo in the footer.
-It reads: “We create possibilities for the connected world.
-Be Bold.”
+Bequant, for example, adds its mission statement right below its logo in the footer.
+It reads: “Pioneering network optimization that improves speed, reduces latency and congestion – along with full visibility.”
 That way, a reader would have an idea of what the company did, even if they didn’t read the About page.

 You want potential leads to be able to get in contact with you as easily as possible.
 For that reason, website footers will often contain contact details like a business email, phone number, or mailing address.
 Or it might simply include a link that brings you to a contact form.